Skip to main content

 Camping

-Hillsborough River State Park offers RV and tent camping with electric on most of the sites in this 112-site campground.
+Hillsborough River State Park offers RV and tent camping with electric on most sites in this 112-site campground.
 Each site is equipped with water, a fire ring and picnic table.
 Each loop has restrooms with hot showers and laundry facilities.
 The campground offers a dump station for your convenience.

-Pets are welcome, but must be confined, leashed (up to six feet in length) or otherwise under the owner's physical control at all times.
+Pets are welcome but must be confined, leashed (up to six feet in length) or otherwise under the owner's physical control at all times.

-• Maximum RV length = 50 ft.
+• Maximum RV length = 50 feet.

-• Reservations may be made up to 11 months in advance through ReserveAmerica.
-Book online or call 800-326-3521 (8 a.m. to 8 p.m.) or TDD 888-433-0287.
+• Reservations can be made up to 11 months in advance.
+For reservations, visit the Florida State Parks reservations website or call 800-326-3521 or TDD 888-433-0287.

 Camping, Primitive Group